NavpreetDevpuri/Mindshap/README.md

 Some of your habits, phobias, likes/dislikes and in simple, your mindset as a whole doesn't know the reasons why you are the way you are.
 It can be answered if someone look deeply into your childhood and every past incident that happened to you.

 So, now a question arises that What, when and how a incident must happen to a child to result into a fruitful mindset ?

+# Want to share something then just open a issue.